 The creation of an interest in possession trust or a discretionary trust, or the transfer of property into such a trust, is, generally speaking, a chargeable lifetime transfer.
-The creation of an interest in possession trust in favor of a disabled person is an exempt transfer.

 The gift to a trust may therefore incur a lifetime IHT charge of 20% if the value of assets given over the seven-year cumulative period exceeds the nil-rate band or the transfer does not otherwise qualify for relief.
 Additionally, trusts that are in the relevant property regime will be subject to periodic and exit charges.
 This means that a tax charge of up to 6% of the fund value applies at each 10-year anniversary of the trust's creation (the periodic charge) and, proportionately, on distributions from the trust between these anniversaries (the exit charge).
-Income that has not been accumulated but remains undistributed for more than five years at the date of a periodic charge will now be deemed as "capital" for the calculation of the charge.
-It should be noted that consultations are continuing into the simplification of calculating trust charges.
+Income that has not been accumulated but remains undistributed for more than five years at the date of a periodic charge will now be deemed to be capital for the calculation of the charge.
+In 2015, legislation was introduced that targets the use of multiple trusts by the settlors on death thus preventing the use of the multiple nil-rate bands.
+Prior to 22 March 2006, the creation of an interest in possession trust and an accumulation and maintenance trust were potentially exempt transfers.
+Since 22 March 2006, only the following gifts into trust should qualify as a potentially exempt transfer: